Caribbean Sea: Geology

-The Caribbean seafloor is divided into five basins (the Yucatan, Cayman, Colombian, Venezuelan and Grenada Basins) separated from one another by underwater ridges and mountain ranges (the Cayman Ridge, the Nicaraguan Rise, the Beata Ridge and the Aves Ridge).
+The Caribbean seafloor is divided into five basins (the Yucatan, Cayman, Colombian, Venezuelan, and Grenada Basins) separated from one another by underwater ridges and mountain ranges (the Cayman Ridge, the Nicaraguan Rise, the Beata Ridge, and the Aves Ridge).
 Atlantic Ocean water enters the Caribbean through the Anegada Passage between the Lesser Antilles and the Virgin Islands and the Windward Passage between Cuba and Haiti.

 The Yucatán Channel between Mexico and Cuba links the Gulf of Mexico with the Caribbean.
 The deepest points of the sea lie in Cayman Trough, with depths reaching approximately 7686 m.
-Despite that, the Caribbean Sea is considered a relatively shallow sea compared with other bodies of water.
-The pressure of the South American Plate to the east of the Caribbean causes the region of the Lesser Antilles to have high volcanic activity, and a very serious eruption of Mount Pelée in 1902 caused many casualties.
+Despite that, the Caribbean Sea is considered relatively shallow compared to other bodies of water.
+The pressure of the South American Plate to the east of the Caribbean causes the Lesser Antilles to have high volcanic activity, and a severe eruption of Mount Pelée in 1902 resulted in many casualties.

 The Caribbean seafloor is also the home of two oceanic trenches: the Cayman Trench and the Puerto Rico Trench, which put the area at a high risk of earthquakes.
 Underwater earthquakes pose a threat of generating tsunamis, which could have devastating effects on the Caribbean islands.
-Scientific data reveals that during the past 500 years, the area has seen a dozen earthquakes above 7.5 magnitude.
+Scientific data reveal that over the past 500 years, the area has experienced a dozen earthquakes of magnitude 7.5 or higher.
 Most recently, a 7.1-magnitude earthquake struck Haiti, on January 12, 2010.